BayAreaMetro/fast-trips-project/_posts/2015-07-29-Not-so-fast.md

 ### The Bad...
 We had always expected Python to not be as fast as C++, but did not anticipate just how many orders of magnitude slower it would be.
-Lisa has been using a test batch of 121,000 riders in the San Francisco Muni network to test Fast-Trips, and showed us the graph below:
+I have been using a test batch of 121,000 riders in the San Francisco Muni network to test Fast-Trips, which I used to calculate the run times in the image below.

 {% include image.html image=page.images.image1 %}